Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 Is being a quant worth it?

-You have to consider the effort and time it takes to succeed.
-No matter if you trade full-time or part-time, you need to dedicate a lot of time.
+To make quant trading worth it you have to consider the effort and time it takes to succeed.
+Whether you trade full-time or part-time, you need to dedicate a lot of time.
 The good thing about automation is that you can let your software buy and sell while doing your ordinary job.

 What is your opportunity cost?
 The opportunity cost is an alternative way to invest your capital.
 The opportunity cost could, for example, be to invest your money in mutual funds and “forget about it”, just like dollar-cost averaging as in the link above.